Merck results flag, but cancer-drug deals lift shares

 "Overall, I view this guidance as 'good enough,' given fairly widespread Street concerns about a 'mega-miss,'" ISI Group analyst Mark Schoenebaum said, adding that investors remain more focused on prospects for the company's array of experimental drugs.

-Separately on Wednesday, Merck said it plans to test its closely followed immuno-oncology drug MK-3475, in combination with medicines being developed by Pfizer Inc (PFE.N), Amgen Inc (AMGN.O) and Incyte Corp (INCY.O).
-Financial terms of the deals were not disclosed.
+Separately on Wednesday, Merck said it plans to test its closely followed immuno-oncology drug MK-3475 in combination with medicines being developed by Pfizer Inc (PFE.N), Amgen Inc (AMGN.O), Incyte Corp (INCY.O).

-Merck shares were up 0.3 percent in midday trading on the New York Stock Exchange, after rising as much as 3.1 percent earlier on Wednesday.
+Shares were up 1.3 percent in premarket trading on Wednesday, after closing at $53.51 Tuesday on the New York Stock Exchange.

-Schoenebaum said investors were enthused about the planned new studies of MK-3475, a so-called PD-1 inhibitor that works by harnessing the immune system to find and destroy cancer cells.
+Schoenebaum said Merck shares jumped on news of the planned new studies of MK-3475, a so-called PD-1 inhibitor that works by harnessing the immune system to find and destroy cancer cells.

-Industry analysts believe the medicine, if approved, could generate annual sales of $2 billion (1 billion pounds) or more and greatly improve treatment of melanoma and potentially other cancers.
-They also believe such immuno-oncology drugs may have special promise if used in combination with each other.
+Industry analysts believe the medicine, if approved, could generate annual sales of billions of dollars and greatly improve treatment of melanoma and potentially other cancers.

-The second-biggest U.S. drugmaker said on Wednesday it earned $781 million, or 26 cents per share, in the fourth quarter.
+The second-biggest U.S. drugmaker said on Wednesday it earned $781 million (479 million pounds), or 26 cents per share, in the fourth quarter.
 That compared with $908 million, or 30 cents per share, in the year-earlier period.

 Excluding special items, Merck earned 88 cents per share.
 The average analyst forecast was 89 cents per share, according to Thomson Reuters I/B/E/S.